ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 Arm Mbed OS contains several utility block devices to give you better control over the allocation of storage.

-- With the [slicing block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/SlicingBlockDevice.h), you can partition storage into smaller block devices that you can use independently.
+- With the <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/SlicingBlockDevice.h" target="_blank">slicing block device</a>, you can partition storage into smaller block devices that you can use independently.
-- With the [chaining block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/ChainingBlockDevice.h), you can chain multiple block devices together and extend the usable amount of storage.
+- With the <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/ChainingBlockDevice.h" target="_blank">chaining block device</a>, you can chain multiple block devices together and extend the usable amount of storage.
-- Mbed OS comes with support for storing partitions on disk with a [Master Boot Record (MBR)](https://en.wikipedia.org/wiki/Master_boot_record).
-The [MBR block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/MBRBlockDevice.h) provides this functionality and supports creating partitions at runtime or using pre-formatted partitions configured separately from outside the application.
+- Mbed OS comes with support for storing partitions on disk with a Master Boot Record (MBR).
+The <a href="https://os.mbed.com/docs/v5.6/reference/mbrblockdevice.html" target="_blank">MBRBlockDevice</a> provides this functionality and supports creating partitions at runtime or using pre-formatted partitions configured separately from outside the application.